Foa's red colobus: Taxonomy

-It was previously thought that Foa's red colobus was made of two formerly separate species, one originally from highlands and the other originally from lowlands, which interbred into a single species.
+It was previously thought that Foa's red colobus was made of two formerly separate species, one originally from the highlands and the other originally from the lowlands, which interbred into a single species.
 The highland species has since been split into P. foai sensu stricto, while the lowland species has been split into P. lulindicus.

 Distribution

 Foa's red colobus is known only from two widely separated regions in the Itombwe Mountains of the Democratic Republic of the Congo.
-It likely once had a larger range throughout the Albertine Rift in the past, but past deforestation in the area is thought to have led to a major range contraction.
+It likely once had a larger range throughout the Albertine Rift, but past deforestation in the area is thought to have led to a major range contraction.

 Description

 Foa's red colobus has long red and black fur on its back and head, with light underparts.
 Males have a body length excluding tail of between 50 and 69 cm with a tail that is between 62 and 67 cm long.
-Males typically weigh between 9 and 13 kg and females typically weigh between 7 and 9 kg.
+Males typically weigh between 9 and 13 kg and females typically between 7 and 9 kg.
 It has smaller teeth than most other red colobus species.